friemen/reactnet/README.md

 A reactive is something that takes and provides values, basically an abstraction from classical FRP concepts *behavior* and *events(tream)*.
-The following protocol shows what the propagation algorithm expects:
+The following protocol shows the functions that the propagation algorithm interacts with:

 ```clojure
 (defprotocol IReactive